prashantbytesyntax/gprofiler_arm_64/README.md

 --metadata gprofiler-token="$TOKEN",gprofiler-service="$SERVICE",enable-stdout="1" --region <REGION>
 ```
 **Note** - make sure to replace the placeholders with the appropriate values -
-  - Replace `<TOKEN>` in the command line with your token you got from the [gProfiler Performance Studio](https://profiler.granulate.io/installation) site.
+  - Replace `<TOKEN>` in the command line with your token you got from a [self hosted studio](https://localhost:4433/installation) site.
   - Replace `<SERVICE NAME>` in the command line with the service name you wish to use.
   - Replace `<YOUR BUCKET>` with the bucket name you have uploaded the gProfiler initialization action script to.
   - Replace `<CLUSTER NAME>` with the cluster name you wish to use
   - Replace `<REGION>` with the region you wish to use

 ### Debugging problems
-If you are experiencing issues with your gProfiler installation (such as no flamegraphs available in the [Performance Studio](https://profiler.granulate.io)
+If you are experiencing issues with your gProfiler installation (such as no flamegraphs available in a self hosted studio)
 after waiting for more than 1 hour) you can look at gProfiler's logs and see if there are any errors. \
 To see gProfiler's logs, you must enable its output by providing `enable-stdout="1"` in the cluster metadata when creating the Dataproc cluster.
 You can use the example above.
 Wait at least 10 minutes after creating your cluster, and then you can SSH into one of your cluster instances via either Dataproc's web interface or the command line.